ims-systems-00/ims-kb/docs/Quick Setup.md

 iMS Systems allows you to upload and manage all of your documents securely.
 Here's how you can upload documents:

-1. Go to `Document Management` on the sidebar and click on `Repositories`.
+1. Go to `Documents` on the sidebar and click on `Repositories`.
 2. Click on the `Create` button on the top right-hand side of the screen.
 3. Fill in the fields that appear with the relevant information.
 4. Click on `Create repository`.
 5. Within your chosen repository, click on the `Add new` button and select `Upload file`.
-6. Navigate to, or drag and drop your file into the field and select the `Purpose` of the document.
+6. Navigate to, or drag and drop your file into the field and select the `Purpose` of the document as well as the `Owners`.
 7. Click on `Upload File`.

 ## Step 5 - Uploading Spreadsheets / Importing Data